Is there currently a class-action Lexapro lawsuit?

 Do you have a case for a Lexapro lawsuit?

-If you were prescribed Lexapro while pregnant, and your child has suffered complications, you may be entitled to compensation.
+If you’re a Canadian resident who was prescribed Lexapro while pregnant, and your child has suffered complications, you may be entitled to compensation.
 One call to McIntyre Law will get your access to our Lexapro experts.
 Your consultation is free, so you have nothing to lose.
 Call today to get professional legal advice about your potential Lexapro lawsuit.

 What is Lexapro?